China will keep world peace, says Xi, despite concerns from others - ExBulletin

 The Taiwanese Foreign Ministry reiterated a call for the United Nations to allow its “meaningful participation”, adding that the island had never been part of the People’s Republic and that its government did not have the right to represent the people. from the island.

-The ministry called on the United Nations “not to succumb repeatedly to political pressure from the Chinese government” and to exclude Taiwan, he added.
+The ministry called on the United Nations “repeatedly not to give in to political pressure from the Chinese government” and to exclude Taiwan, he added.

 Tensions with Taiwan aside, China has been more assertive by staking its claims over disputed territory on its Himalayan border with India, and over areas of the South China Sea disputed with some South Asian nations. -East and on some disputed East China Sea islands. with Japan.